 Research Focus

-Our work combines big data analysis, statistical genomics, and translational science to uncover the biological drivers of clinical heterogeneity and to develop real-world tools to monitor and predict disease progression.
+Our work combines big data analysis, statistical genomics, and translational science to uncover the biological drivers of clinical heterogeneity and develop real-world tools to monitor and predict disease progression.

 Gallery